Policy and Procedure #540.0, Health and Safety – Employees (Workers)

 1. the exercise of physical force by a person against a worker, in a workplace, that causes or could cause physical injury;

-2. an attempt to exercise physical force against a worker, in a workplace, that could cause physical injury to the worker; or
+2. an attempt to exercise physical force against a worker, in a workplace, that could cause physical injury to the worker; and

 3. a statement or behavior that it is reasonable for a worker to interpret as a threat to exercise physical force against a worker, in a workplace, that could cause physical injury to the worker.